 NAME PHASE CDROM PROGRESS STOREDSIZE UNPACKEDSIZE REGISTRY URL AGE

-The required size is indicated in the UNPACKEDSIZE column and is 2.5Gi.
+The size you are looking for is specified in the UNPACKEDSIZE column and is 2.5Gi.

 d8 k apply -f - <<EOF